Paul’s Creek Band

 “Paul’s Creek band represents what mountain music in the Blue Ridge is all about!
 The musicianship and variety is wonderful.
 And their interaction with the audience really makes for a great show!
 Feed & Seed highly recommends this band.”
 Rev. Phillip Trees, owner

-Paul’s Creek has a state of the art sound system available for festivals, concerts, clubs, private events, educational programs & mountain style square dance or clogging session.
+Paul’s Creek has a state of the art sound system and is available for festivals, concerts, clubs, private events, educational programs & mountain style square dance or clogging sessions.

 webpaulscreekandarvilmerlefest20101